-First we prove the following conditional result: \begin{thm} Let $M =\Sigma \times \mathbb{R}$ be an $\epsilon$-thick {\qfm} (without rank-1 cusp), and $V$ the volume of its convex core.
-Then provided that no {\dd} {\htm}s admit minimal foliations, there is a constant $C=C(\epsilon)$ such that any collection of disjoint stable minimal surfaces in $M$ homotopic to $\Sigma$ has at most $C V$ elements. \end{thm}
+First we prove the following conditional result: \begin{thm} Let $M =\Sigma \times \mathbb{R}$ be an $\epsilon$-thick {\qfm} (without rank-1 cusps), and let $V$ be the volume of its convex core.
+Then provided that no {\dd} {\htm} admits a minimal foliation, there is a constant $C=C(\epsilon)$ such that any collection of disjoint stable minimal surfaces in $M$ homotopic to $\Sigma$ has at most $C V$ elements. \end{thm}

 \begin{pf} We argue by contradiction.
 Suppose not, and take a sequence of {\qfm}s $M_n$ as above with at least $nV_n$ disjoint stable {\ms}s, where $V_n$ is the volume of the convex core of $M_n$.